Finally-Kwaku/printf/README.md

 - You don’t have to handle the length modifiers

-'1.
+`1.
 Education is when you read the fine print.
-Experience is what you get if you don't.
+Experience is what you get if you don't.`
 =======================================================================================

--Handle the following conversion specifiers:
+- Handle the following conversion specifiers:

 	* d
 	* i